newghost/websvr/README.md

 Filter (HttpModule)
 --------------
-Session based authentication, basically useage:
+Session based authentication, will return '' if session value is undefined, basically useage:

     /*
     General filter: parse the post data / session before all request